bamless/cvector/README.md

 Beware that assignment 'operators' should be used only on previously initialized vectors, else undefined behaviour is invoked.
-A vector is initialized after a call to `vecNew` or `vecInit` and unninitialized after the corresponding `vecFree` call.
+A vector is initialized after a call to `vecNew` or `vecInit` and uninitialized after the corresponding `vecFree` call.
 You can even query the vector's state using the `vecIsInitialized(Vector *vec)` function.

-Iterators are also supported in the form of a pointer to the underlying data:
+Iterators are also supported in the form of pointers to the underlying data:
 ```c
 #include "vector.h"